api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 hardcoded in the OEV proxies of the dApp.

 The ID has no other meaning other than to group proxies of the same dApp together.
-Searchers can obtain the dApp ID of from the [OEV dApps catalog](/oev-searchers/in-depth/#oev-dapps-catalog).
+Searchers can obtain the dApp ID from the [OEV dApps catalog](/oev-searchers/in-depth/#oev-dapps-catalog).

 ### dApp Sources